AdeWow/prolific-personalities/replit.md

 - **Testimonials on Homepage**: Social proof section displaying three customer testimonials with archetype badges
 - **Navigation Updates**: Added Pricing link to both desktop and mobile navigation menus
 - **Print CSS**: Enhanced PDF export with professional print styles (hidden headers, optimized page breaks, readable text)
+- **Sitemap.xml**: Dynamic XML sitemap with all public pages and blog posts for improved search engine indexing
+- **Optional User Authentication**: Integrated Replit Auth with Google/GitHub/email login
+  - Users can take the quiz anonymously without creating an account
+  - Optional: Users can log in after taking quiz to save results to their account
+  - Dashboard page shows all past quiz results for logged-in users
+  - Security: Quiz results can only be claimed once to prevent session hijacking
+  - Header shows login/logout buttons and dashboard access when authenticated

 ## User Preferences